arras-energy/gridlabd-old/docs/Install/Docker.md

 bash$ gridlabd --docker disable
 ~~~

-Subsequent gridlabd commands will use the local installation instead of the docker image `gridlabd`.
+Subsequent gridlabd commands will use the local installation instead of the docker image.

 To get a list of available and active docker images: